boris-volkov/games/README.md

   - webpage with terminal and some extra text on top that could be instructions
   - a version of the webpage with a title on top

+- calculator_quest_stats.png
+  - pyplot data from the arithmetic challenge in the links above
+  - left is histogram of all players scores (around 200 unique players)
+  - right progress chart of the game's "biggest fan". about 5 months of progress.
+  - smart kids really enjoy these! they appreciate the speed of a terminal.

 - xterm/..
   - a bunch of typescript files that make the terminal run
   - documentation at xtermjs.org

+#afterword:
+This is an open source project!
+Anyone who has something to contribute please feel free.
+This is for education.
+You might as well help out.
+Think about it... you don't have anything better to do!